eval4nlp/SharedTask2023/README.md

 pip install -r requirements
 ```

+# Test Phase
+The test phase of the share task is being conducted on CodaBench: https://www.codabench.org/competitions/1359/#/pages-tab

-Our CodaLab competition can be found here: https://codalab.lisn.upsaclay.fr/competitions/15072
+Our CodaLab competition for the Dev-Phase can be found here: https://codalab.lisn.upsaclay.fr/competitions/15072